-Teaching Scheme:Practical: 2 Hrs. / Week

-In semester: 25Marks

-Number of Credits: 1
+Practical: 2 Hrs. / Week Number of Credits: 1 Examination Scheme: In semester: 25Marks

-The objective of the Physics Lab course is two-fold:

-To inculcate experimental skills, and

-To demonstrate the interplay between theoretical & experimental physics.
+The objective of the Physics Lab course is two-fold: To inculcate experimental skills, and To demonstrate the interplay between theoretical & experimental physics.

-- CO 1: Record the observations as per the least counts of measuring instruments and perform necessary calculations. - CO 2: Compare the experimental findings with the corresponding theoretical physics models. - CO 3: Determine errors in experimental findings and Analyze their sources and causes. - CO 4: Reach the conclusions pertaining to the observed behavior of physical systems.
+CO 1: Record the observations as per the least counts of measuring instruments and perform necessary calculations.

+CO 2: Compare the experimental findings with the corresponding theoretical physics models.

+CO 3: Determine errors in experimental findings and Analyze their sources and causes.

+CO 4: Reach the conclusions pertaining to the observed behavior of physical systems.